JooFeBF/voice-to-calendar/ESP32_FIRMWARE_IMPLEMENTATION.md

 ### Main Voice Command Handler (Button-Triggered Recording)

 **Note**: This function is triggered ONLY when the user presses the button (GPIO0).
-Background polling for pending events happens separately in the idle state.
+It records audio, uploads it, and processes it to create/update calendar events.
+Audio generation for events happens separately when polling for currently occurring events in the idle state.

 ```cpp
 // Global variables